Register your company in Singapore fully online with expert local support.

 ACRA registration fee SGD 300 Government fee for private limited company registration

-Corporate service provider (CSP) fee SGD 500–1,500 Includes name search, document preparation, and ACRA filing
+Corporate service provider (CSP) fee SGD 500–1,500 Includes name search, drafting documents, and ACRA filing

 Company secretary (annual) SGD 200–1,200/year Mandatory.
 First year often bundled in incorporation package